dd010101/vyos-jenkins/readme.md

 ```

 There is known issue with smoketest that it will fail if you have too many CPU cores/threads.
 The test is designed
-to use half of your cores, but it will fail if calculates more than 4, thus if you have 6 or more cores/threads
+to use half of your cores, but it will fail if calculates more than 4, thus if you have 8 or more cores/threads
 then test likely will fail.
 If you do apply this patch to cap cores to 3:

 ```
 sed -i 's~cpu /= 2~cpu = 3~' scripts/check-qemu-install
 ```

-More cores don't increase speed, the test is single process anyway, it usually uses <2 cores and thus 3 is more than
+More cores don't increase speed, the test is single threas anyway, it usually uses <2 cores and thus 3 is more than
 enough.
 More cores will not speed up the test - it will only make the test fail due to OOM
 inside the test virtual machine.